Polly Scattergood: Career

 After graduation she caught the attention of music industry executive Neil Ferris who took on her management.
 Ferris then introduced Scattergood to Daniel Miller head of Mute Records.
 He led her to the producer of her debut album Simon Fisher Turner.

-Scattergood describes herself as a storyteller.
-"I write about emotions and moments, not all are biographical."
 Scattergood's debut single entitled "Glory Hallelujah" was released in 2005 on Ark Records and produced by Greg Walsh.
 Her September 2007 single "Nitrogen Pink" was released on Mute Records.
 The single "I Hate the Way" which was written on a toy keyboard was released on 22 September 2008 on both limited edition 10 inch vinyl and iTunes.
-The song has been described as "documenting her emotional instability and penchant for going to bed with unsuitable men".

-On 10 November 2008, Scattergood was a guest on the Rob da Bank show where three of her songs were played ("I Hate the Way", "Untitled 27" and "Nitrogen Pink").
-Da Bank called her "The Kate Bush of the 21st century".
-On 28 November, she played an acoustic set on the Janice Long show ("I Hate the Way", "Please Don't Touch" and "I've Got a Heart").
-When asked about her discovery of music, she replied, "I found a guitar when I was about 12, in the coat cupboard, it had maybe 3 strings on it ...
-I just taught myself".

 Her eponymous debut studio album, Polly Scattergood, was released 9 March 2009 in the UK. and on 19 May in the US.

 "Other Too Endless" was released as a single from the album on 23 February 2009.
 It was named "record of the week" on the Steve Lamacq show.
-The download version features a remix by Vince Clarke who is a member of Erasure, ex Yazoo and ex Depeche Mode. iTunes made it 'Single of the Week' on 30 March 2009.
+The download version features a remix by Vince Clarke. iTunes made it 'Single of the Week' on 30 March 2009.
 "Please Don't Touch" was her fourth single, released on 4 May 2009.
-February 2009 saw Scattergood playing several clubs and hosting her own club night.

 She then re-released "Nitrogen Pink" and released "Bunny Club" as singles.
 On 7 March 2009 Scattergood gave a live studio session on the BBC Radio 2 Dermot O'Leary show.
-Her cover version of "Puff, the Magic Dragon" proved to be popular with listeners, introducing many for the first time to the artist.
-An EP of the iTunes performance was released in August 2009 on iTunes.
 She supported Amanda Palmer in September 2009 at Union Chapel, Islington.

 In 2011 Scattergood recorded a cover of "New York New York" for EA Games "The Wall" trailer.
 It premiered in Time Square, "The Wall" trailer won the Mi6 Gold award for "Best Use of Sound" and the Mi6 Silver award for "Best Game Footage Trailer.
 In 2012 she remixed the M83 song "Reunion".